Probing a regular black hole within asymptotically safe gravity via strong gravitational lensings and optical appearances: Introduction

 The regular black hole models have been got remarkable attentions in asymptotic safety gravity \cite{Bonanno:2000ep,Torres:2017ygl,Eichhorn:2012va,Pawlowski:2023dda,Stashko:2024wuq,Spina:2024npx,Bonanno:2023rzk}.
 In particular, recent a new model of regular black hole was presented by Bonanno et al. \cite{Bonanno:2023rzk} by generalizing an initial idea introduced Markov and Mukhanov \cite{Markov:1985py}.
 It is based on the description of dynamically collapsing matter, and what is particularly interesting is that it directly predicts the formation of a regular black hole during the collapse process.
-According to gravity’s antiscreening behavior at small distances, the model operates under the assumption that black hole solutions observed in nature are sourced by a matter interior whose evolution is nonsingular.
+According to gravity's antiscreening behavior at small distances, the model operates under the assumption that black hole solutions observed in nature are sourced by a matter interior whose evolution is nonsingular.
 This mechanism is implemented starting from an effective Lagrangian that incorporates a multiplicative coupling with the matter component, distinguishing it from other models.
-Quasinormal modes and gray-body factors of regular black holes in asymptotically safe gravity have been investigated in \cite{Stashko:2024wuq,Spina:2024npx}.
-Gravitational lensing (GL) has been a well-known phenomenon that can be regarded as one of the most effective tools for investigating the spacetime geometry and testing gravitational theories.
-Therefore, it would be interesting to investigate GL effects of regular black holes in asymptotically safe gravity.
+This regular black hole solution obtained by Bonanno et al. in asymptotic safety gravity has been extensively investigated in \cite{Stashko:2024wuq,Spina:2024npx,Bhattacharjee:2025xcb,Mustafa:2025cou,Mannobova:2025uqf,Urmanov:2025nou,Zhao:2025sck,Turakhonov:2025ojy}.
+However, studies of gravitational lensing (SL) signatures in its strong field regime remain conspicuously absent, leaving a critical gap that demands detailed exploration.